rubenvannieuwpoort/posts/eulers-theorem-for-abelian-groups.md

 It follows that $g^n = e$. $\square$

-As a corollary, we can now easily prove *Fermat's little theorem*, which is often used in number theory, by simply noting that the integers $1, 2, ..., p - 1$ follow a commutative group of order $p - 1$ under multiplication modulo $p$.
+As a corollary, we can now easily prove *Fermat’s little theorem*, which is often used in number theory, by simply noting that the integers $1, 2, ..., p - 1$ follow a commutative group of order $p - 1$ under multiplication modulo $p$.

 **Corollary**: Let $p$ be a prime, and $n$ be a nonzero integer.
 For any $n$ that does not divide
 $$ n^{p - 1} \equiv 1 \pmod{p}$$